| | The

 particularly those on the east and west coasts.
 Affordable apartments

 and houses for rent or sale are easy to find.
+Those who enjoy city living might want

 to investigate several modern apartment and town house developments